Donkey-F/Math_Properbility/README.md

 Firstly, I make a stupid mistake while naming my repository...Just ignore it :)

 This is about the probability course.
-I tend to use Matlib or Python to simulate some theorem when I want to have some deeper understanding or them.
+I tend to use Matlib or Python to simulate some theorems when I want to have some deeper understanding on these theorems.
 If they are helpful to you, I will be very happy :)

 If you have any question or great idea, please please contact me as soon as possilbe!